Eboni K. Williams

 Bio: Dr. Tina M. Harris is an internationally-renowned interracial communication scholar with a particular focus on race, media representations, and racial social justice.
 She is currently the Douglas L. Manship Sr.-Dori Maynard Race, Media, and Cultural Literacy Endowed Chair at Louisiana State University.

-Chapter nine: Darian Aaron
+Darian Aaron: Darian Aaron

 Aaron's Self-defined Role: "My role in this movement is to be visible.
 To be vocal, to refuse to be silent, to refuse to be silenced and to amplify stories from LGBTQ people of color."